davitbarblishvili/Matcat/README.md

 [PixelPlusPlus](https://github.com/maobowen/PixelPlusPlus/)

 - Our Vdecl took a lot of their ideas in declaring variables as a statement: make sure the symbol table is updated in each statement and the way we look for the which scope a variable belongs to.
+- We also referenced their reports

 [Shoo](https://github.com/sam-jay/shoo-lang/)

-- We followed their format and the designs in their LRM and Final Report
+- We followed their format and the designs in their LRM and Final Report.
+- We also referenced their project files

 [Coral](https://github.com/jacobaustin123/Coral)

 - We followed their format and the designs in their LRM and Final Report
+- We also referenced their project files